WELCOME TO ROMANIA: A BRILLIANT DESTINATION !

 The healing touch of highly-qualified staff infuses you with positive energy.

-And the entire concept is custom made for each guest.
+And they custom make the entire concept for each guest.

 The pleasant excitement of all your senses make you leave these relaxation oases really floating.